neelkamal0666/dremio-mcp/README.md

 2. **Restart Claude Desktop** and you'll have access to Dremio tools.

-### GPT Integration
+### Claude Integration

-For GPT integration, you can use the MCP server through the OpenAI API or run the interactive CLI.
+For Claude integration, you can use the MCP server through the Anthropic API or run the interactive CLI.

 ## Natural Language Query Examples